Burma

 During this period, Hutton took the precaution of moving most of the military stores at Rangoon north to Mandalay.
 This would have enormous repercussions later in the campaign.

 The defeat in Burma was a disaster for China.
-Chiang had committed his forces with reluctance, at the prodding of Stilwell, and at one told him (Hsiung and Levine 1992):
+Of the 100,000 Chinese troops who marched into Burma in January, fewer than half survived.
+Chiang had committed his forces with reluctance, at the prodding of Stilwell, and at one point told him (Hsiung and Levine 1992):

 In our Burma operations we must win victory and cannot afford a defeat.
 Why?
 Once the cream of Chinese troops as represented by the Fifth and Sixth armies is defeated, it would be impossible to counterattack not only in Burma but also in the whole of China.
 And there would be no efficient reserves in Yunnan or the Yangtze valley.
 The consequence would be very grave for China.
-A defeat in Burma would not only have serious repercussions upon the moral of the Chinese troops but upon the morale of the Chinese nation.
-Although two of three armies are involved, their success or defeat would have grave effect upon the Chinese people.
+A defeat in Burma would not only have serious repercussions upon the morale of the Chinese troops but upon the morale of the Chinese nation.
+Although two or three armies are involved, their success or defeat would have grave effect upon the Chinese people.

 Chiang's worst fears were realized, and he blamed Stilwell for ignoring his instructions not to gamble with China's only crack reserves.
 The debacle in Burma permanently soured the relationship between the two leaders.
 The British failure to inform the Chinese that they were retreating, which exposed the Chinese units to heavy attack, destroyed any faith Chiang had in the British Army.
 The Chinese Expeditionary Army was the first significant Chinese force sent to fight outside Chinese territory in the 20th century, and the resulting crushing defeat and physical and diplomatic isolation would have lasting repercussions for China's future.